rust-stuco/lectures/week11/unsafe.md

 # Raw Pointers Example

-Here is another example of creating a raw pointer.
+Here is another example of creating a raw pointer:

 ```rust
 let address: usize = 0xDEADBEEF;
 let r = address as *const i32;
 ```

-* We construct a pointer to (likely) invalid memory
+* We construct a pointer to (likely invalid) memory
 * Again, no `unsafe` keyword necessary here!